DrewNaylor/guinget/docs/How-to-use.md

   - `Upgrade`
 - Move the cell selection over to the `Action` column with the arrow keys then press `spacebar`, then use the arrow keys to select `Install`, `Uninstall`, or `Upgrade`.
 Pressing `Enter` will move to the next package row.

-This also applies to marking a package for uninstallation (once that's available), or for marking a package as one you want to ignore (ignoring is `Do nothing`).
+This also applies to marking a package as one you want to ignore (ignoring is `Do nothing`).
 If you wish to unmark or ignore a package, press `Ctrl+D` or use `Action: Do nothing` in either the package context menu or the `Selected packages` menu.
 You can also use the combobox dropdown menu as described above.

 Using the arrow keys to move the cell selection may not work sometimes, as I had some issue getting it to work during testing.